Study Regulations/Faculty of Humanities

 INTERNAL OBLIGATIONS (SNS)

-• attendance of two foreign language courses among those offered by the SNS (English, French, German and Chinese) and the passing of final examinations with the aim of achieving, at the end of the third year, the third level in one language and the second level in another.
-Those who believe they have an adequate knowledge of one foreign language, or of both, may be exempted from attendance after passing an examination.
-In the first year of the degree course at the SNS all students must attend at least one foreign language class and take the related examination.
+Students are required to attend two foreign language courses among those offered by the SNS (English, French, German and Chinese) and to pass language exams with the aim of achieving, at the end of the third year, the third level in one language and the second level in another.
+Those who have an adequate knowledge of one foreign language, or of both, may be exempted from attending the course after passing an exam.
+In the first year of the degree course at the SNS all students must attend at least one foreign language class and take the related exam.

 EXTERNAL OBLIGATIONS (UNIVERSITY)

-• students must obtain a grade of at least 24/30 in each exam.
-They must maintain an average of at least 27/30.
+By 31 October 2024 students must pass the exams for university courses included in their study plan.
+Students must obtain a grade of at least 24/30 in each exam.
+They must maintain an average grade of at least 27/30.

 FIRST YEAR